Work permit: when you start working

 The laws on hours of work and overtime (extra time or time worked after regular hours) depend on the province or territory you are working in.

-Your contract will also have details about any money coming out of your pay for programs like the Canada Pension Plan and Employment Insurance.
+Your agreement may also have details about any money coming out of your pay for programs like the Canada Pension Plan and Employment Insurance.

-Always keep a copy of your contract for your records.
-You and your employer must always follow the contract.
+Always keep a copy of your agreement for your records.
+You and your employer must always follow the agreement.
 If you disagree about work details in the future, having a copy may help you.

 Contact your local employment or labour standards office to learn more about employment contracts.